 - ¼ cup sour cream

 - 2 tbsp lemon juice

 - Separate your wings into flats and drumettes using a sharp knife.

-- Mix up the blue cheese ingredients in a food processor.
+- Mix up the blue cheese sauce ingredients in a food processor until well combined.